Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 ## Jupyter notebooks/ measurement scripts

+Qudi runs a IPython kernel that can be accessed from a jupyter notebook.
+In this way you can write your own measurements scripts that employ qudi modules just from their configured names (like in the qudi manager.)

+- Open your Anaconda prompt and `activate qudi-env` (or activate your venv in your other Python distro)
+- Change to the folder where you store your jupyter notebooks. `cd C:\Users\quantumguy\qudi\notebooks`
+- Type `jupyter notebook` to start the notebook server
+- Open a browser and navigate to http://localhost:8888/

 ### Transcribing scripts from qudi v0.1
 Ipython in Qudi (either in Manager or jupyter notebook) is running now in its own process.
 The communication between QuDi and the